GeorgiosKleftogiannis/Neural_Network_on_Star_Spots/README.md

 x_t = x_t.reshape(n_sample, -1)
 ```
 ### 3.3 Preprocess Data
-Normalize each sample features values, using Z-score normalization (mean and standard deviation).
-Different scaling methods are used for target parameters:
-- For the first 3 parameters: Min-Max scaling
-- For the last parameter: Standard (Z-score) scaling

 Each sample's feature values (i.e., light curve fluxes) are normalized using Z-score normalization, where the mean and standard deviation are computed across the dataset.
 Different scaling strategies are applied to the target (spot) parameters:

 Min-Max scaling is used for the first three parameters: